boseongkang/mlproject/README.md

 MLP: With preprocessed words, we can classify the top 10 songs vs other songs using ReLu and the sigmoid activation function

 - Part 2: Geonho Lee <br>
-Feature Extraction: Convert each song’s WAV data into a frequency spectrum using NumPy and SciPy, and extract numerical features such as band energy ratios. <br>
 Visualization: Use Matplotlib to visualize each song’s frequency spectrum and energy distribution. <br>
-Model: Apply Logistic Regression or Linear SVM models from scikit-learn to analyze the relationship between the extracted audio features and metadata from Part 1. <br>
+Model: Apply Logistic Regression from scikit-learn to analyze relationships between extracted audio features (band energy ratios) and data from Part 1.
+Additionally, since non-linear relationships can’t be properly captured by Logistic Regression, we will use MLP implemented with PyTorch to explore non-linear sound patterns across frequency bands.<br>

 Project Timeline
 A .gitignore file and a license